cairo-book/cairo-book/src/ch08-01-how-to-write-tests.md

 {{#include ../listings/ch08-testing-cairo-programs/listing_08_08.cairo}}
 ```

-Listing 8-8: Testing that a condition will cause a panic
+<span class="caption">Listing 8-8: Testing that a condition will cause a panic</span>

 We place the `#[should_panic]` attribute after the `#[test]` attribute and before the test function it applies to.
 Let’s look at the result when this test passes: